Assistance programs McHenry County Illinois.

 Other housing programs and agencies also offer rent assistance in the area.
 There are about ten different organizations to call for information on their programs and/or direct cash aid.
 One key goal is to offer emergency funds for back rent to prevent an impending eviction.
 Find rent assistance in McHenry County.

 Consumer Credit Counseling Service of McHenry County offers free counseling, budgeting skills, education, money management services, debt management plans, and foreclosure advice.
 Debt and housing counselors will work one on one with the client to explore various options and programs for dealing with credit card and medical debts, as well as foreclosure assistance programs.
 815-338-5757.
-Also read more on Illinois mortgage programs.
+Also read more on Illinois mortgage assistance programs.